simondlevy/PMW3901/README.md

 This header-only Arduino library is based on on the C [driver code](https://github.com/bitcraze/crazyflie-firmware/blob/9343aa686600aa5f04beb43549c81bdfda1f9cb8/src/drivers/src/pmw3901.c#L218) for the [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) quadcopter from  Bitcraze.
+It differs in the following ways:

-Unlike the Bitcraze PMW3901 [ Arduino repository](https://github.com/bitcraze/Bitcraze_PMW3901), their C driver provides a data structure that includes a flag for whether motion was detected, which may be useful to know for sensor fusion.
+* Unlike the Bitcraze PMW3901 [ Arduino repository](https://github.com/bitcraze/Bitcraze_PMW3901),
+their C driver provides a data structure that includes a flag for whether motion was detected, which may be useful to know for sensor fusion.
 Hence my C++ class returns this flag along with the delta-X and delta-Y motion values.

+* Supports different SPI buses (SPI, SPI1, etc.)